ElektraInitiative/libelektra/doc/tutorials/namespaces.md

 ```

 > The configuration for a directory is actually stored in this directory.
-> By default the configuration is contained in a folder named `.dir`, as you can verify with `kdb file dir` (_kdb file_ tells you the file where a key is stored in).
+> By default the configuration is contained in a folder named `.dir`, as you can verify with `kdb file dir:/` (_kdb file_ tells you the file where a key is stored in).
 >
 > For the purpose of demonstration we chose to only manipulate the verbosity of kdb.
 > Note that setting `dir:/sw/elektra/kdb/#0/%/namespace` to `dir` can be handy if you want to work with configuration of an application in a certain directory.